Singularitty/WebApplications/README.md

     - Status: Delivered.
 To be updated according to the final Back-end Handlers for the final delivery :arrows_counterclockwise:

 3. Worflow Design
-    - Status: To be done. :heavy_exclamation_mark:
+    - Status: Delivered.
+To be updated according to the final Back-end Handlers for the final delivery :arrows_counterclockwise:

 4. Business Objects
     - Status: To be done. :heavy_exclamation_mark: